CorianderPHP/CorianderPHP/readme.md

 ### Creating Views

-You can create a new view using the `make:view` command:
+Generate a new view using the `make:view` command:
    ```bash
    php coriander make:view contactMe
    ```
-This will generate a new view in `public/public_views/contact-me/` using the CorianderPHP templates for view and metadata.
+This creates a new view in `public/public_views/contact-me/` using the CorianderPHP templates for view and metadata.

 ### Creating Controllers

-You can create a new controller using the `make:controller` command:
+Generate a new controller using the `make:controller` command:
    ```bash
    php coriander make:controller contactMe
    ```
-This will generate a new controller in `src/Controllers/ContactMeController.php` using the CorianderPHP templates.
+This creates a new controller in `src/Controllers/ContactMeController.php` using the CorianderPHP templates.

 The controller will include methods like `index()` for the default page, `show($id)` for displaying specific items, and `store()` for handling form submissions.

 ### Creating Databases

-You can create a new database configuration using the `make:database` command:
+Create a new database configuration using the `make:database` command:
    ```bash
    php coriander make:database
    ```
-This will prompt you to choose between MySQL and SQLite and generate the appropriate configuration file in the `config` folder.
+You will be prompted to choose between MySQL and SQLite, and the appropriate configuration file will be generated in the `config` folder.

 ---

 ## NodeJS Integration

-**CorianderPHP** tightly integrates NodeJS, TypeScript, and TailwindCSS to provide a modern front-end development experience:
+**CorianderPHP** tightly integrates NodeJS, TypeScript, and TailwindCSS to support modern front-end development practices:

-- **TypeScript**: Automatically compiles `.ts` files from the `nodejs/src` directory into JavaScript.
-Each page must have an `index.ts` file within its respective folder (e.g., `nodejs/src/home/index.ts`) to generate JavaScript specific to that page.
-You can also create additional utility or class files in other folders (e.g., `nodejs/src/Utils/Responsive.ts` or `nodejs/src/home/Search/Search.ts`) without needing an `index.ts`.
+- **TypeScript**: Compiles `.ts` files from the `nodejs/src` directory into JavaScript.
+Each page should have an `index.ts` file within its respective folder (e.g., `nodejs/src/home/index.ts`) to generate JavaScript specific to that page.
+Additional utility or class files can be placed in other folders (e.g., `nodejs/src/Utils/Responsive.ts` or `nodejs/src/home/Search/Search.ts`) without needing an `index.ts`.

-- **TailwindCSS**: Compiles CSS from `public/assets/css/input.css` and outputs a minified CSS file to `public/assets/css/output.css` for production.
+- **TailwindCSS**: Processes CSS from `public/assets/css/input.css` and outputs a minified CSS file to `public/assets/css/output.css` for production.

-### To manage these assets, the following commands are available:
+### Asset Management Commands

 #### Watch TypeScript
    ```bash